 San Francisco may get all of the attention in this neck of California’s proverbial woods, but it is the metropolis of San Jose, just 30 miles south, that buzzes with a palpable energy and entrepreneurial spirit that is contagious.
 Known as Silicon Valley, the world's epicenter of innovation and technology, the area is not necessarily top-of-mind when plotting vacation time.
 It should be.
 With fine dining, boutique shopping, exhilarating activities, a Mediterranean climate, and a creative vibe, San Jose and the towns of Silicon Valley inspire.
 Best of all, the luxe hotels that cater primarily to weekday business travelers tend to spoil their weekend guests in the same manner to which the VCs and ‘treps are accustomed.
 Whether exploring Santana Row, cruising through the marine layer atop Skyline Drive, learning more about the origins of your laptop, or reading

 is the area’s best R&R secret.
 A business traveler mainstay, the urbane five-star spot welcomes exacting Silicon Valley high rollers during the week who relish the spacious and sleek rooms and suites, and large, well-appointed bathrooms.
 Or maybe it’s the in-room Plum wine dispenser that attracts.
 (The hotel is the only in the nation to offer in-room this on-demand wine-by-the-glass amenity.)
 Come Friday, the hotel’s lighter side is revealed when its red carpet is rolled-out for weekend guests.
 A new lobby lounge, [esc], features a Friday evening oyster bar and indie pop tunes spun by the hotel’s resident DJ.
 The space converts in the morning to a coffee bar with delicious house made pastries.
 Work-out in the hotel’s fitness center where you can schedule a private yoga session.
 Book an afternoon massage at the hotel’s tranquil spa.
 Or simply relax by the 3

 in San Jose’s Santana Row shopping district, where you’ll find every cut cooked to perfection.
 Enjoy a glass of hearty cab within the warm and contemporary interior as you watch interested Tesla buyers parade in and out of the automotive innovator’s showroom across the way.
 Michelin rates restaurants in only four US cities: Chicago, New York, Washington D.C., and the San Francisco Bay Area.
 San Jose is home to one such starred spot –

-DO: You’ll spot many an exotic car on the roads in Silicon Valley.
-But you need not be a mere bystander.
-Step into the hot seat yourself at San Jose’s Club Sportiva, the nation’s leading performance car rental service.
-Get behind the wheel of a McLaren, a Bentley, a Tesla-S and more, and cruise scenic Silicon Valley back roads in style.
-Browse the high-end shops at Santana Row.
-This shopping district is a model for the urban lifestyle and features residential units, restaurants, a European boutique hotel, fountains, garden areas, and parks within its 42 acres.
-Gucci, Marine Layer, and Scotch & Soda are just a few of the many shops waiting to fulfill your retail dreams.
-Explore the origins of the computing revolution and of your own personal tech devices at Mountain View’s Computer History Museum.
 The Museum is dedicated to preserving and presenting the stories and artifacts of the information age in an engaging and interactive manner.
 Play a game of pong, learn how animators do their thing, and watch a video detailing Paul Allen and Bill Gates’ rise to high-tech stardom.
 Then head over to the Google campus, grab a brightly colored Google bike, and cruise the hallowed grounds.
-Finally, a visit to Silicon Valley isn’t complete without a stop at the Apple campus for a few selfies in front of the iconic Apple logo.
+Finally, a visit to Silicon Valley isn’t complete without a stop at the

 With its Mediterranean inspired architecture, expansive beaches, enveloping Santa Ynez mountains, and year-round sunshine, no other United States locale so well mimics the aesthetic of the European Riviera.
 Hence Santa Barbara’s nickname – The American Riviera.
 Though not quite as ‘off-the-radar’ as our two other locales, this self contained paradise truly has it all.
 Simultaneously sophisticated and bohemian, easy-going and energetic, this last stop on our California luxury tour combines the best of both previously suggested travel itineraries.
 With its hyper-local gourmet dining, sumptuous hotels, celebrated wineries, a thriving art scene, boutique shopping, outdoor activities, and of course, the beach, there is truly something to please everyone in this beautiful oceanfront hamlet.
 It’s no wonder that many fortunate individuals, who can live anywhere in the world, choose to call it home.